lookback/meteor-emails/README.md

 This package assumes that assets (templates, SCSS, CSS ..) are stored in the `private` directory.
 Thanks to that, Meteor won't touch the HTML and CSS, which are non-JS files.
 Unfortunately, Meteor packages can't access content in `private` with the `Assets.getText()` method, so we need the *absolute path* to the template directory.

 However, file paths are screwed up when bundling and deploying Meteor apps.
-Therefore, when running a deployed instance, **one of the following variables must return the absolute path to the bundle:**
+Therefore, when running a deployed instance, this package will try to figure out the absolute path to your bundle (see first ~30 lines in `utils.coffee`).
+If that still isn't working for you, fall back to this:

 1. For traditional hosts, manually set the `BUNDLE_PATH` environment variable.
 For instance `/var/www/app/bundle`.
 2. For deployments on hosts with ephemeral file systems like Modulus, the `APP_DIR` environment variable should be provided by host.
 In that case, `APP_DIR` is used instead.